-- Effective 5 February: - There is a new category of so-called dark red (high-risk) countries with the strictest epidemiologic measures applicable to journeys from this category.
-This means that there is the obligation to submit a first PCR test done at most

-72 hours before entry, followed by a second PCR test undergone in the Czech Republic at the earliest the 5th day from the entry.
-The self-isolation is obligatory until the second negative test result is submitted.

-- Effective until 14 February, travellers from dark red countries where it is not possible to obtain a PCR test can submit an antigen test result (taken no more than 48 hours prior to boarding) or undergo the PCR test on arrival at the airport. - In case of journeys from orange and red countries, there is the obligation to submit an antigen test (taken at most 24 hours before departure) or PCR test (taken at most 72 hours before departure).
+- Effective 26 February 2021, exit is suspended to very high risk (dark red) countries.
+This applies to Czech citizens and foreign residents. - Effective 5 February 2021: - There is a new category of so-called dark red (very high risk) countries with the strictest epidemiologic measures applicable to journeys from this category.
+This means that there is the obligation to submit a first PCR test done at most 72 hours before entry, followed by a second PCR test undergone in the Czech Republic at the earliest the 5th day from the entry.
+The self-isolation is obligatory until the second negative test result is submitted. - In case of journeys from orange and red countries, there is the obligation to submit an antigen test (taken at most 24 hours before departure) or PCR test (taken at most 72 hours before departure).
 In case of red countries, a person must likewise undergo a second PCR test in the Czech Republic (this can be undergone also earlier than the 5th day from the entry).
 The self-isolation is obligatory until the second negative test result is submitted. - There is the obligation to fill in the electronic Public Health Passenger Locator Form in case of journeys from all orange, red and dark red categories of countries.
-The form will be checked along with the test at the entry to the Czech Republic. - There will be exceptions applicable to these rules, especially in regard to the international transport and regular cross-border movement for the purpose of work, study and childcare. - The journeys of Czech citizens from the Czech Republic for other reasons than those absolutely essential continue to be strongly discouraged. - Effective 31 January 2021, entry is permitted for foreign nationals only for essential reasons. - Effective 14 January 2021, as a result of the reintroduction of border controls at borders between Austria and Czech Republic, Austria will close some of the bordercrossing points. - All travellers who have visited the United Kingdom in the last 14 days are subject to 10-day self-isolation. - Self-isolation may be ended by the presentation of a negative result of a PCR test carried out no earlier than the 5th to the 7th day after arrival. - All travellers from the United Kingdom are required to present a negative result of a COVID-19 antigen or RT-PCR test taken in the UK in the previous 72 hours. - Entry by air from the United Kingdom is only permitted for the below-specified categories of persons: - citizens of the Czech Republic with their common place of residence in the territory of the Czech Republic or their family members who accompany them. - b) EU citizens with a certificate of temporary residence in the territory of the Czech Republic or with a permanent residence permit for residence in the territory of the Czech Republic or their family members who accompany them - c) holders of a valid long-term visa, a long-term or permanent residence permit card for residence in the territory of the Czech Republic, issued by the Czech Republic, - d) other foreign nationals who only transit by air across the territory of the Czech Republic or who change flights at the same airport for up to 12 hours after their arrival.
+The form will be checked along with the test at the entry to the Czech Republic. - There will be exceptions applicable to these rules, especially in regard to the international transport and regular cross-border movement for the purpose of work, study and childcare. - The journeys of Czech citizens from the Czech Republic for other reasons than those absolutely essential continue to be strongly discouraged. - Effective 31 January 2021, entry is permitted for foreign nationals only for essential reasons. - Effective 14 January 2021, as a result of the reintroduction of border controls at borders between Austria and Czech Republic, Austria will close some of the border-crossing points. - All travellers who have visited the United Kingdom in the last 14 days are subject to 10-day self-isolation. - Self-isolation may be ended by the presentation of a negative result of a PCR test carried out no earlier than the 5th to the 7th day after arrival. - All travellers from the United Kingdom are required to present a negative result of a COVID-19 antigen or RT-PCR test taken in the UK in the previous 72 hours.

+- Entry by air from the United Kingdom is only permitted for the below-specified categories of persons: - citizens of the Czech Republic with their common place of residence in the territory of the Czech Republic or their family members who accompany them, b) EU citizens with a certificate of temporary residence in the territory of the Czech Republic or with a permanent residence permit for residence in the territory of the Czech Republic or their family members who accompany them, c) holders of a valid long-term visa, a long-term or permanent residence permit card for residence in the territory of the Czech Republic, issued by the Czech Republic, d) other foreign nationals who only transit by air across the territory of the Czech Republic or who change flights at the same airport for up to 12 hours after their arrival.